toburger/DateTypeProvider/README.md

 I thought this is a good fit for an F# Type Provider.

-_I had to limit the years because intellisense stopped working when providing too many years.
+_I had to limit the years because IntelliSense stopped working when providing too many years.
 Maybe this can be fixed, but I don't know how._

 Example
 -------